Nora: Yes, Ren?

 - Futari wa Pretty Cure Splash★Star: Saki and Mai start out as expies of the above, but Saki is far more of a Genki Girl than Nagisa, without as many of the former's Deadpan Snarker and Determined Defeatist tendencies, and Mai is a sensitive artist.

-- Mahou Tsukai Pretty Cure: Yet another duo, with Mirai being the cheerful, exciteable Genki Girl and Riko being a Tsundere.
+- Mahou Tsukai Pretty Cure: Mirai is the cheerful, exciteable Genki Girl and Riko is a Tsundere.

 - Deconstructed, along with Loving Bully.
-In canon, Shrinking Violet Candace is paired with the campy Julius, but the story adds a dose of Reality Ensues and explores their relationship more.
+In canon, Shrinking Violet Candace is paired with the campy Julius, but the story adds a dose of Surprisingly Realistic Outcome and explores their relationship more.
 They're not actually good for one another.
 Julius doesn't mean to be rude, but he's still a jerk who invades Candace's personal space and critiques her.
 Julius' traumatic behavior as children led to Candace becoming cripplingly shy and gaining a Speech Impediment.

 - Played straight with Candace and Luke, the resident Hot-Blooded Genki Boy.
 Luke may be loud but he has a gentle nature which mixes well with Candace's shy and sweet personality.